Columbus Community Hospital

 This is a full-body fitness and strength building program designed for adults who want to improve their quality of life and overall health.

-Cost is $110 per adult for six weeks.
+Cost is $95 per adult for five weeks.
 The cost of an annual membership to the adult fitness program is $840 for all eight programs.

 Personal training